gmejiamtz/sva_generator_presentation/slides.md

 - Licensing
 - Learning to read counter-examples
 - Failing assertions doesn’t necessarily mean your specification is wrong

+### Future Work

+- Support Data Flow
+  - Bidirectional ports are a Chisel experimental library feature
+  - Bidirectional ports are also an experimental feature of most Yosys tools, outside of synthesis
+- Different interface support
+  - AXI is popular with Xilinx IPs

 ## Calls for Contributions and Questions